williamsharkey/iknowpi/README.md

 No analytics.

+No ads.

-No adds.
+No premium tier

-No premium - all free.
+One tier only - free.

 (If you want to do these things, that is fine, just fork the project after JULY 4th 2016 and do whatever you like)